Dynamical Similarity in Multisymplectic Field Theory: Contact Reduction of Hamiltonian Systems

-The Hamiltonian reduction may, in principle, be carried out without reference to the Lagrangian function; however, in practice, it is more convenient to work with the Hamiltonian obtained as a result of a Legendre transform of $\widehat{L}$, introduced in (\ref{Eq:ReparameterisedLagrangian}).
-Writing
+The Hamiltonian reduction may, in principle, be carried out without reference to a Lagrangian function.
+However, in practice, it is more convenient to work with the Hamiltonian obtained via the Legendre transform of $L=e^{\rho} f(\rho_{\mu},\psi^a,\psi^a_{\mu})$, for this implies that